 Community is at the heart of everything we do.

-- Students, faculty, staff and alums all pitched in to welcome UMBC’s largest-ever first year class of nearly 2,100 students this fall!
+- Students, faculty, staff and alums all pitched in to welcome UMBC’s largest-ever first year class of nearly 2,100 students for fall 2021!
 Read More

 - Our researchers truly care about Baltimore and our surrounding neighbors, and that drives how they think about community-engaged work.
 Read More